Bottom-flavored inclusive emissions in the variable-flavor number scheme: A high-energy analysis: Inclusive -hadron production

 \subsection{BLM prescription on energy scales}

 To test the stability of our observables under higher-order corrections and scale variation, we compare predictions at natural scales (see Section\tref{ssec:cross_section}) with the ones obtained by applying the BLM optimization method.
-It essentially consists in finding the \emph{optimal} $\mu_R$ value, indicated as $\mu_R^{\rm BLM}$, as the value that removes all the non-conformal, $\beta_0$-dependent terms of the observable under consideration.
-In Ref.\tcite{Caporale:2015uva} a dedicated procedure was set up to remove all the non-conformal terms that appear both in the NLA BFKL kernel and in the NLO process-dependent impact factors.
+It essentially consists in finding the \emph{optimal} $\mu_R$ value, indicated as $\mu_R^{\rm BLM}$, as the value that removes all the non-conformal, $\beta_0$-dependent terms of the observable under consideration. \revdone{In Ref.\tcite{Caporale:2015uva} a dedicated procedure was set up to remove all the non-conformal terms that appear in a given azimuthal coefficient $C_n$, namely $\beta_0$-dependent factors which appear \emph{both} in the NLA BFKL Green's function and in the NLO process-dependent impact factors}.
 This leads to a non-universality of the BLM scale and to its dependence on the energy of the process (and therefore on $\DY$).